Slide 1

 Learn How CVI Works

-Community Violence Intervention is a growing national movement that reimagines public safety in under-resourced Black and Brown communities.
+Community Violence Intervention (CVI) is a growing national movement that reimagines public safety in under-resourced Black and Brown communities.

-Community violence intervention (CVI) is an approach that uses evidence-informed strategies to reduce violence through tailored community-centered initiatives.
+CVI is an approach that uses evidence-informed strategies to reduce violence through tailored community-centered initiatives.
 These multidisciplinary strategies engage individuals and groups to prevent and disrupt cycles of violence and retaliation, and establish relationships between individuals and community assets.
 It aims to deliver services that save lives, address trauma, provide opportunity, and improve the physical, social, and economic conditions that drive violence.

 Chicago, Illinois -- Tuesday, Oct.
 22, 2019..Terrrance Henderson and other staff members track shootings so that they can better monitor spikes in violence...Partnering with community agencies on the West and South Sides of Chicago, Chicago CRED offers holistic wraparound services including job training to disconnected young men in need of support..CREDIT: Alyssa Schukar for CRED/Emerson Collective